universal-ctags/ctags/docs/autotools.rst

-On some systems, like certain BSDs, there is already a 'ctags' program in the base system, so it is somewhat inconvenient to have the same name for universal-ctags.
+On some systems, like certain BSDs, there is already a 'ctags' program in the base system, so it is somewhat inconvenient to have the same name for Universal-ctags.
 During the ``configure`` stage you can now change the name of the created executable.

-To add a prefix 'ex' which will result in 'ctags' being transformed into 'exctags'
+To add a prefix 'ex' which will result in 'ctags' being renamed to 'exctags':

 .. code-block:: bash

 	$ ./configure --program-prefix=ex

-To completely change the program's name run the following.
-Please remember there is also an 'etags' installed alongside 'ctags'
+To completely change the program's name run the following:

 .. code-block:: bash

 	$ ./configure --program-transform-name='s/ctags/my_ctags/; s/etags/myemacs_tags/'

+Please remember there is also an 'etags' installed alongside 'ctags' which you may also want to rename as shown above.